General Information and Quick Links

 § 16.04.01 Driver was not aware or did not have knowledge of any Pepperdine University parking or traffic regulation.

-§ 16.04.02 The time of day, night, or early morning hours impacted the reason the vehicle was parked in an unauthorized location.
+§ 16.04.02 The time of day, night, or early morning hours impacted why the vehicle was parked in an unauthorized location.

-§ 16.04.03 The vehicle was parked in an unauthorized location for only a brief period of time.
+§ 16.04.03 The vehicle was parked in an unauthorized location for only a brief time.

-§ 16.04.04 There is an insufficient amount parking in desired location.
+§ 16.04.04 There is an insufficient amount of parking in the desired location.

 § 16.04.05 Inclement weather impacted the reason the vehicle was parked in an unauthorized location.

-§ 16.04.06 Extenuating circumstances such as illness, friend in need, deadlines, appointment, exams, large items to deliver, etc. impacted the reason the vehicle was parked in an unauthorized location.
+§ 16.04.06 Extenuating circumstances such as illness, a friend in need, deadlines, appointments, exams, large items to deliver, etc., impacted the reason the vehicle was parked in an unauthorized location.

-§ 16.04.07 Valid vehicle permit or temporary parking pass was not visible due to having fallen off, blown away, did not have the time and date stamp side, or was placed anywhere other than the proper location in the proper manner (permits on lower left corner of windshield; passes on dashboard).
+§ 16.04.07 Valid vehicle registration or temporary parking pass was not visible due to having fallen off, blown away, or did not have the time and date stamp side.

-§ 16.04.08 The carpool pass or temporary permit was issued without the proper date(s) stamped legibly or visibly on both sides of the permit.
+§ 16.04.08 The carpool pass or temporary pass was issued without the proper date(s) stamped legibly or visibly on both sides of the permit.
 Drivers should check passes upon receipt.

-§ 16.04.09 Recipient did not see or receive citation.
+§ 16.04.09 Recipient did not see or receive a citation.
 Citations are issued either on paper or electronically.

 § 16.04.10 Other vehicles did not receive a citation for the same or similar violation.

 § 16.04.11 The registered owner no longer owns or is in possession of the vehicle (see § 3.09.00).